Rochester Institute of Technology of Dubai

-Rochester Institute of Technology of Dubai (RIT Dubai) is a satellite campus of Rochester Institute of Technology, New York, USA, in Dubai, United Arab Emirates.
+The Rochester Institute of Technology of Dubai (RIT Dubai) is a satellite campus of Rochester Institute of Technology, New York, USA, in Dubai, United Arab Emirates.
 The college is located in the Dubai Silicon Oasis and started offering part-time graduate courses in Fall 2008.
 In 2009, the university began its full-time graduate program.
 RIT Dubai's first graduating class was in 2010, with the graduation ceremony taking place in Rochester, NY.
 In 2010, a full-time undergraduate program was started as part of the university's planned expansion.
 In the fall of 2011, RIT Dubai moved its campus to a new premises to accommodate the growing student body.
 By 2019, RIT plans to expand the campus to 1000000 sqft to provide facilities for 4,000 students.

 The RIT Dubai campus is the Rochester Institute of Technology's third international campus.
 The university's other satellite campuses are RIT Croatia and RIT Kosovo.